Six-Steps To Get Your Lawn Summer-Ready This Spring

-I’ve pinched myself, checked Google, dialed 123 to listen to the Talking Clock and asked random people in the street if it’s really February and they’ve all confirmed it is, which is bonkers because this weather is totally bonkers.
-Admittedly, people aren’t quite sure how to dress appropriately, by which I mean I’ve seen people dressed in wooly hats and duck down gilets walking next to people in shorts and string vests – and, no, neither one looked that confident with their decision (NB: it’s never a good idea to wear a string vest).
+I’ve pinched myself.
+Checked Google.
+Dialed 123 to listen to the Talking Clock and asked random people in the street if it’s really February and they’ve all confirmed it is.
+Which is bonkers because this weather is totally bonkers.
+Admittedly, people aren’t quite sure how to dress appropriately.
+By which I mean I’ve seen people dressed in woolly hats and duck down gilets walking next to people in shorts and string vests.
+And, no, neither one looked that confident with their decision (NB: it’s never a good idea to wear a string vest).
 But that’s not the point.
 The point is: this is not normal weather for what is the second page of any given calendar.

 And it got me thinking — is spring going to come early this year?